 In addition to adding a new lecture course, we would like to continue growing the dance team.
-Steele and Mathis-Reed have discussed expanding the Hip Hop team into a jr./varsity dual level format, so that more students could join the team, over time.
-Additionally, funding that we anticipate should cover more hours of coordination and rehearsals, which will improve the caliber of the team AND provide time for recruitment activities (some of which could offer students opportunity to perform at local high schools as part of recruitment activities).
-We would also like to bring back the Dance Festival, perhaps in conjunction with summertime dance camp.
-Evidentiary Documents Prie DANC APP 2019.pdf Associated Objectives 813-Add DANC 117 Tap Dance 814-Additional Dance / Group Exercise Facility 815-Additional Section of DANC 150 Hip Hop Dance 816-Increase Offerings of Core Technique Classes that Support the Major 817-Institutionalize Competitive Hip Hop Team 818-Institutionalize Dance Festival
+We have discussed expanding the Hip Hop team into a jr./varsity dual level format, so that more students could join the team, over time.
+Additionally, we are requesting funding to cover more hours of coordination and rehearsals, which will improve the caliber of the team AND provide time for recruitment activities (some of which could offer students opportunity to perform at local high schools as part of recruitment activities).
+We would also like to bring back the Dance Festival

+Evidentiary Documents

+Assessment Course Four Column_Dance_2019-2020.pdf

+danc_apr.pdf

+danc_apr_f2f.pdf

+danc apr_o.pdf

+Associate Objectives

+1058-Facility Improvements

+1059-Increase Offerings of Core Technique Classes that Support the Major

+1060-Institutionalize Competitive Hip Hop Team